 I loved how convenient it was for us to head back into our room whenever we needed to get something we forgot.
 However, our swim-up suite was in an area that didn’t get much sunlight during the day.
 And I found myself sitting in the lounge chairs in the pool more than lounging on our deck, because I wanted to get more sun.
 If you do sign up for the Excellence Club, I would recommend trying to reserve a room with a swim-up suite that’s off of one of the private pools, as I think those get more sunlight.

-One of the downsides to be aware of is that the toilet rooms in your hotel room won’t have an actual door.
+One of the downsides to be aware of is that the toilet rooms in your junior suite won’t have an actual door.
 The toilet is sectioned off with just saloon doors (like the bars in Western movies).
 And might get awk for some couples or a group staying together.

 Like I mentioned previously, we had access to the Excellence Club pools and private beach area throughout our six-day stay.
 The pools were well kept and clean, and are where we spent most of our time.
-We hung out along the “public” pool in front of our swim-up suite (where we actually were also waited on by staff members from the bar).
+We hung out along the “public” pool (also known as the Lazy River) in front of our swim-up suite (where we actually were also waited on by staff members from the bar).
 As well as at the private pool, where service was a bit faster for us, since there were fewer people.

 Across the way from our public pool was an even bigger party pool.
 They had a DJ playing tunes throughout the day.
 And it seemed like everyone was gathering there (and at the nearby, swim-up bar) to get shwasty and dance.
 We didn’t spend much time here (I think we are getting old haha).
 But I loved that that was an option at this resort.

 We also spent a solid amount of time at the beach.
 And while I loved lounging in the cabanas under the sun, the actual beach was definitely lacking.
-There was dried seaweed everywhere, the water wasn’t very clear.
+Although the white sand felt amazing in between my toes, there was dried seaweed everywhere, the water wasn’t very clear.
 And the vibes were a lot more chill and relaxed than any of the pools.
 That being said, I enjoyed the service and loved sitting my butt on the beach.
 And reading a book, Michelada in hand.

 I’d be remiss not to mention the absolutely incredible service in this Excellence Playa Mujeres review.
 I read many reviews online about how amazing the service was at this resort.
 But I couldn’t believe how well we were treated during our stay.
 Every single staff member at this resort was incredibly friendly, accommodating, attentive, and hard-working.
 And I hope that the company is paying their employees well.
 Because it’s very clear that the service offered by the staff is what brings resort-goers back year after year.
 Additionally, I recommend bringing a lot of extra bills to be able to tip the amazing staff members throughout your stay at the resort.